opencog/atomspace/opencog/persist/sql/README.md

    next 330, etc. until they are all specified.
 This can be done with ZERO changes to the SQL table format.
 Its really pretty easy to
-   implement: just look at the length during save and restore, and trigger disassemble/reassembly code when the lenght limits are hit.
+   implement: just look at the length during save and restore, and trigger disassemble/reassembly code when the length limits are hit.
    Note also: the new link-type should be used in the SQL backend only, and thus, it would not be a real link-type, but a pseudo-type, a marker used only in the SQL tables.